papivot/pace-docs/PKS Workload Deployment using Helm.md

 #### Creating a storage class

-If not already available, we will
+If not already available, we will need to create a storage class.
+This is specific to the infrastructure.
+Some of the supported storage classes are provided [here](https://kubernetes.io/docs/concepts/storage/storage-classes/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5MjI1NDQ2OSw3NjExMzY0MzIsLTE4OD
+eyJoaXN0b3J5IjpbLTEzMDI3Mzg4OSw3NjExMzY0MzIsLTE4OD
 M4MTQ2ODMsOTMwODA2MDE1XX0=
 -->